IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Deploying-your-first-nodejs-app.md

     You can call the application from a browser using URL [http://myzos:3000/](http://myzos:3000/), replacing _myzos_ with the host name of the z/OS system, and _3000_ with the port specified in step 4.

-    You can make changes to the application and redeploy it by repeating step 6.
+    If you make changes to the application you can redeploy it by repeating step 5.

 ### Results

 The Node.js application is packaged into a CICS bundle on the workstation, uploaded to a directory on z/OS, and is running in CICS.

-{% include tip.html content="[Best practice for developing Node.js applications](https://www.ibm.com/support/knowledgecenter/SSGMCP_5.5.0/applications/developing/node/best-practice.html) provides guidance on using environment variables and graceful application termination." %}
+{% include tip.html content="[Best practice for developing Node.js applications](https://www.ibm.com/support/knowledgecenter/SSGMCP_5.5.0/applications/developing/node/best-practice.html) provides guidance on setting and using environment variables and graceful application termination." %}